protofire/eth-cli/README.md

 ## REPL

 You can start a REPL to interact with the blockchain.
-By default it connects to `http://localhost:8545`, but you can use it with any chain you want.
+By default it connects to `http://localhost:8545`, but you can use it with any chain.

 ```
 $ eth repl --mainnet